Expats! Know your worth - converting your credentials

 When it comes to setting your salary expectations the common practice is to take your AUS/NZ salary and half it to account for the exchange rate.
 While this seems like a simple solution it is not always the best measure of your true value in the UK market, you may be underselling your skills or pricing yourself out of the market entirely.
 If you are not sure where your salary expectations should sit and would like some advice, get in touch we are always happy help.

 If you are interested in developing your career in communications, digitial or marketing in the UK, please call one of our experienced consultants today.
-For permament opportunities, please contact: Sophie Collins, External Communications; Sarah Tehrani, Internal Communications; Elinor Lara, Marketing Recruitment.
+For permament opportunities, please contact: Lucy Cairncross, External Communications; Sara Tehrani, Internal Communications; Jimmy Ingram, Marketing Recruitment.
 For interim opportunities across all disciplines, please contact Matthew Gibbs.